What does an Addiction Counselor in Michigan do? What is Their Job Role?

 The majority of Michigan substance abuse counselors work in outpatient care centers, followed by individual and family services.
 The median annual wage for the state is $43,390, which is average for the nation.

 The top 10 percent annual median wage is $70,840 which is considerably higher than the national median of $63,620.
 Coupled with the lower cost of living in the state this means you'll enjoy a healthy income when you reach the top tier of your profession.

 Although Michigan doesn't require a degree for lower certification the educational requirements are strident so it's a good idea to make a master's degree your long-term goal.

-Substance abuse counselor licensure is overseen by the Michigan Certification Board for Addiction Professionals (MCBAP), a division of the Michigan Department of Health and Human Services.
+The Michigan substance abuse counselor licensure is overseen by the Michigan Certification Board for Addiction Professionals (MCBAP), a division of the Michigan Department of Health and Human Services.
 There are two credentials you can earn: Certified Alcohol and Drug Counselor (CADC) and Certified Advanced Alcohol and Drug Counselor (CAADC).
 In addition, there is a credential for clinical supervision which is aptly titled Certified Clinical Supervisor (CCS).
 Each credential requires specific education, experience, and training before you can apply to test for the credential.

 Although only the CAADC requires a degree the education required for the CADC is extensive, so you should plan accordingly.
 Before you enroll in school you should verify the coursework in your chosen program is included in the requirements and will transfer to a master’s degree program in the future.

 In Michigan you'll be required to accrue both work experience and supervision, which is the term used by the MCBAP to indicate on the job training hours.
 You'll need to meet specific criteria in each in order to qualify to take the certification exams.